 In any case, the demise of Vioxx resulted in more stringent rules imposed by the FDA on all manufacturers of COX-2 inhibitor drugs and non-selective NSAIDs, both prescription and over-the-counter NSAIDs.
-The FDA requested that all manufacturers of OTC NSAIDs revise their labeling to include more specific information about potential gastrointestinal and cardiovascular risks, including information to assist consumers in the safe use of such medications.
+The FDA requested that all manufacturers of over-the-counter NSAIDs revise their labeling to include more specific information about potential gastrointestinal and cardiovascular risks, including information to assist consumers in the safe use of such medications.

-Additionally, the FDA requested that all manufacturers of all marketed prescription NSAIDs, including Celebrex, a COX-2 selective NSAID, revise their labeling for their products to include a black box warning and a Medication Guide.
-The boxed warning is required to highlight the potential for increased cardiovascular risk as well as the serious and potentially life-threatening gastrointestinal bleeding that can be associated with such drugs.
+Additionally, the FDA requested that all manufacturers of all marketed prescription NSAIDs, including Celebrex, revise their labeling for their products to include a black box warning and a medication guide.
+The boxed warning is required to highlight the potential for increased cardiovascular risks as well as the serious and potentially life-threatening gastrointestinal bleeding that can be associated with such drugs.